-1. Description of the Issue (15 percent)
+1. Description of the Issue (10 percent)

 - Describe the problems formerly incarcerated individuals in the target population face when returning to the community the applicant proposes to serve. - Indicate the jurisdiction or tribal community to be served. - Summarize the basic components of the state, local, or tribal reentry efforts as currently practiced. - Describe the existing continuum or menu of services (pre- and post-release) available to individuals in the target population. - Clearly specify and describe the empirically validated assessment tool or tools used by the correctional agency, the community corrections agency, and/or the applicant to determine the risk level and identify the criminogenic needs of the individuals to be referred to the program.
-Specify when assessment and re-assessment takes place and by which agencies. - Describe how the program proposed in this project application will interface with the existing reentry process.
+Specify when assessment and re-assessment takes place and by which agencies. - Describe how the program proposed in this application will interface with the existing reentry process.

-2. Project Design and Implementation (35 percent)
+2. Project Design and Implementation (40 percent)

-- Describe the plan to provide transitional reentry services to individuals returning from incarceration during the 3-year project period.
-Ensure all mandatory requirements are addressed (see Mandatory Requirements on page 6) including: - Description of activities to take place during the planning period of up to 12 months. - Confirmation of MOAs and description of partnerships with one or more correctional agency and one or more law enforcement agency - The processes the applicant will use to identify and recruit potential participants and to match services and programs to their identified needs, including: - Identification of the risk and needs assessment instrument to be used, when it was most recently validated, and by whom - The pre-release (if applicable) and post-release services that will be available to assist in the reintegration of formerly incarcerated individuals, whether provided by the applicant or a partner organization including how cognitive-based programming is or will be integrated. - The process for matching pre-release (if applicable) and post-release programs or services based on risk and needs identified through the validated assessment - Description of target population including eligibility requirements, the number proposed to be served, and justification and demonstration that this is an attainable number
+Describe the plan to provide transitional reentry services to individuals returning from incarceration during the 4-year program period.
+Ensure all the mandatory requirements are addressed (see Mandatory Requirements on page 7) including:

-- Confirmation and description of partnership with an evaluator - Identification, definition, and justification of baseline recidivism rate - Description of plan to collect and share data and outcome measures - Description of additional partnerships and plans for collaboration and regular communication - State the intended ratio between case managers and participants. - Describe staff training curriculum components and methods of delivery (see Allowable Uses of Funds on page 9). - If a program currently exists, describe the current costs and recidivism of participants.
-If no program currently exists, detail how the program plan is based on what research shows reduces recidivism. - Describe how the project could be broadly replicated if demonstrated to be effective. - Describe in detail whether and how any of the Priority Consideration(s) specified on page 9 of this solicitation have been met.
+- Description of activities to take place during the planning period of up to 12 months. - Confirmation of MOAs and description of partnerships with one or more correctional agencies - The processes the applicant will use to identify and recruit potential participants and to match services to their identified needs, including: - Identification of the risk and needs assessment instrument to be used, when it was most recently validated, and by whom - The pre-release (if applicable) and post-release services that will be available to assist in the reintegration of formerly incarcerated individuals, whether provided by the applicant or a partner organization, including how cognitive-based programming is or will be integrated - The process for matching pre-release (if applicable) and post-release services based on risk and needs identified through the validated assessment - Description of the target population including eligibility requirements, the number proposed to be served, and justification and demonstration that this is an attainable number - Confirmation and description of the partnership with an evaluator - Identification, definition, and justification of baseline recidivism rate - Description of the plan to collect and share data and outcome measures - Description of additional partnerships and plans for collaboration and regular communication - State the intended ratio between case managers and participants. - Describe the staff training curriculum components and methods of delivery. - If a program currently exists, describe the current costs and recidivism of participants.
+If no program currently exists, detail how the program plan will be based on research that reduces recidivism. - Describe how the program could be broadly replicated if demonstrated to be effective. - Describe in detail how any Priority Considerations (see page 9) specified in this solicitation have been met.